Fertilization of bonsai trees

 Mineral fertilizers in the liquid state are available for the plant immediately.
-This is the reason why they're suitable in situations when you forgot about care, or when you wasn't able to care for your bonsai for a longer period and your tree has not enough nutriments.
-The plant is capable to accept this kind of fertilizer immediately and, of course, renew deficit of minerals.
-Liquid fertilizers can be bought in the form of salt which are soluble in water, or in the form of concentrate which is adulterated later.
-Naturally, quantization is given on case of your fertilizer which is probably different for every product.
-If, for any reason, the quantization isn't given, it is usually 0.2%.
-When you are buying mineral fluid fertilizers, it is necessary to check if they have balanced proportion between their substances, eventually a little higher concentration of nitrogen.
+This is the reason why they’re suitable in situations when you forgot about care, or when you weren’t able to care for your bonsai for a longer period, and your tree has not enough nutrients.
+The plant is capable of accepting this kind of fertilizer immediately and, of course, renew deficit of minerals.
+Liquid fertilizers can be bought in the form of the salt which is soluble in water, or in the form of a concentrate which is diluted later.
+Naturally, quantization is given in the case of your fertilizer which is probably different for every product.
+If for any reason, the quantization isn’t given, it is usually 0.2%.
+When you are buying mineral fluid fertilizers, it is necessary to check if they have balanced proportion of their substances, eventually a little higher concentration of nitrogen.
 Of course, check these aspects if only you are buying one fertilizer for all plants.

 Plants must not be fertilized if it’s dry.
 Before the fertilization process, you should make the roots a little wet.
 And of course, it is better to fertilize periodically with lower concentration than once with high concentration.